GiovsTech/Website/content/page/about/index.en.md

 ### Foreword

 GiovsTech's a young developer of 14 years old, who loves the world of Technology and Computer Science, but <u>Science</u> too.
-In Fact, he has learned the most powerful programming languages ,for example, Python, HTML, CSS, PHP.
+In fact, he has learned the most powerful programming languages ,for example, Python, HTML, CSS, PHP.

 Beyond the world of Technology, he loves reading books about Philosophy, Science, History, or installing Operative System.

 The last time, he set up his computer and he installed Arch Linux in dual boot with Windows.

 He has founded a project, called "Hazen Tech", too.
 It's a company with three employees (GiovsTechs, [SincererFlame71](https://sincererflame71.net), [FranzaGeek](https://www.youtube.com/@FranzaGeek).

 ---